The All-in-One Digital Signature and Audio-Visual Call Platform Gaining Rapid Adoption

 The certificate enables Secured Signing’s notaries to market themselves to potential customers, title companies, signing agencies, and mortgage lenders as proficient notaries.

-AZ Roving Notary works with the Secured Signing RON platform for remote online notarizations, specializing in Estate Planning (Life Stages) Documents, Refinancing and Real Estate Transactions, Medical Credentials, Corporate Legal Documents and more.
+AZ Roving Notary works with the Secured Signing RON platform for remote online notarizations, specializing in Estate Planning (Life Stages) Documents, Refinancing and Real Estate Transactions, Medical Credentials, Corporate Legal Documents, and more.

-Mike Eyal, Founder and CTO of Secured Signing, says that the online certification empowers notaries in the marketplace and gives them a competitive advantage against those who are not certified with a platform.
 “We developed the Notary Certification Course to help notaries feel comfortable when using our platform, and to validate their efforts in learning and adopting this new way of notarizing documents online with Remote Online Notarization.”

 MISMO has issued guidelines and best practices for Remote Online Notarizations of real-estate documents, and Secured signing, who is MISMO compliant, supports those recommendations.